zeyonaut/chernobot/readme.md

 #### Automatic Script

-The following script will automatically check if dependencies are installed, install dependencies from Homebrew, then compile and install Chernobot.
+The following script will automatically check if dependencies are installed, prompt to install or automatically install dependencies from Homebrew, then compile and install Chernobot.

 Paste this into a Terminal prompt
 ```